mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

   CD32, and serial accesses; polls IE input during waits; routes SFX through IE;
   enables the combined keyboard and mouse control path used by the IE build; and ignores exit-zone `0` so an unset exit zone does not end a level immediately.
+- `menu/menunb.s`: skips the old VBlank-timer delay under `IS_IE` and avoids using gameplay fire-key state as menu activation; the IE menu presenter updates frames through the `WaitTOF` path instead.